Department and Program Descriptions

 BIOINFORMATICS, GENOMICS & PROTEOMICS

-The Bioinformatics, Genomics, and Proteomics curriculum involves faculty from the Biology, Chemistry, Computer Science, Mathematics/Statistics, and Physics departments and was designed to provide students with an understanding of these revolutionary new areas of investigation.
+The Bioinformatics, Genomics, and Proteomics curriculum involves faculty from the Physics, Mathematics/Statistics, Computer Science, Chemistry, and Biology departments and was designed to provide students with an understanding of these revolutionary new areas of investigation.
 There are many routes into this interdisciplinary field, so taking introductory courses in the related disciplines will open doors to the BIGP focused courses.
-Students interested in graduate work in bioinformatics, genomics, and proteomics should take the BIGP courses and their prerequisites.
-Interested students are also encouraged to participate in independent research with members of the advisory faculty as they explore the development of these new fields.
+Students interested in graduate work in bioinformatics, genomics, and proteomics should take BIGP courses and their prerequisites.
+Interested students are also encouraged to participate in independent research with members of the advisory faculty.

 BIOLOGY